 The deserts and pueblos (mud-built villages) of New Mexico and Arizona were home to Southwestern peoples, such as the Apache, Navajo, and Hopi.
 Typical southwestern dress included headbands and bandanas, breechclouts, woven or knitted woolen dresses, squirrel-skin shirts, and sandals or calf-length moccasins.
-Using an upright loom, Navajo women produced fine tapestry-woven blankets.
+Using an upright loom, Navajo women produced fine tapestrywoven blankets.
+Mexican, European, and Chinese dress could all be seen in a San Francisco saloon during the Gold Rush of 1849.